dineshrana8939-oss/PS-Dispatch-with-Audio-dispatches-/README.md

 Hi everyone,

 I’m not a coder and I’m still new to GitHub, but I wanted to experiment and try something using AI.
-Based on **PS-Dispatch**, I created a small modification that adds **custom audio dispatch** to the existing dispatch notifications.
+Based on **PS-Dispatch**, I created a small modification that adds **custom audio dispatch** and some additional functionality to improve emergency response experience.

 ---

 ## 🙏 Credits
 I do **not** claim any ownership of PS-Dispatch.
 Full credit goes to **PS Sloth** for the original resource.
-This release only adds custom audio support on top of the existing system.
+This release only adds custom features on top of the existing system.

 ---

 ## ✨ Features

+### 📍 Dead Player Tracking
+- Shows the location where a player died
+- If someone carries/moves the dead player, the **blip updates dynamically**
+- Blip moves from original death location → current position of the dead player

+---

+### 🚑 EMS Response Notification to Civilian
+- Notifies the civilian if **EMS is responding to their dispatch**
+- When EMS accepts/responds → civilian receives a small dispatch notification: **"EMS is on the way"**
+- Works for:
+  - Normal death dispatch
+  - `/311` and `/311a` help requests
+- Civilian gets confirmation only when EMS actually responds

+---

+### 🎧 Custom Audio Dispatch
 - Plays custom `.ogg` audio along with normal PS-Dispatch alerts
 - Easy to add your own dispatch sounds
 - Includes admin test commands for quick verification